PopovMP/file-writer/readme.md

 **file-writer** proveds methods for easy fire-and-forget file operations.

-It caches the content and repeats teh operation on multiple write requests.
+It prevents race conditions on multiple write operations for the same filename.
+It schedules a write operation, if it is requested before the previous one has finished.

 ## Installation